-The Charles C. Papy Jr. Moot Court Board team of Fahim Gulamali and Kassandra Cabrera, both 3Ls, were semi-finalists out of thirty-two teams in the 2020 Emory Civil Rights and Liberties Moot Court Competition.
+Trial advocacy skills were in full swing when the Charles C. Papy Jr. Moot Court Board team of Fahim Gulamali and Kassandra Cabrera, both 3Ls, emerged as semi-finalists out of thirty-two teams in the 2020 Emory Civil Rights and Liberties Moot Court Competition.
 The team also won an award for having one of the competition's top ten briefs, and Cabrera was named runner-up best oralist.

 "After a lot of practice and preparation, we were confident that we could make the Moot Court Board and entire Miami Law community proud," said Cabrera.
 "It was an honor to work alongside Fahim and successfully make it to the semi-finals and bring home two awards.
 I was also super excited to be announced as the competition's Runner Up Best Oralist!
 We competed against very well-prepared and well-spoken oralists, so it was an honor to receive that award."